 The James River State Park Canoe Livery.
 Canoes, kayaks and tubes can be rented in-season at James River State Park Outdoor Adventures in the canoe landing area.
 The canoe livery sells camping supplies, snacks, beverages, apparel, souvenirs and more.

 The waters of the James have shaped life in this area's past and will shape its future.
 Monacan Indians, the earliest known settlers, hunted, fished and traveled the river.
 In the early 1700s, the Cabell family settled along the river, cultivated the rich soils of the floodplain and shipped produce down river to Richmond.
 A flat-bottomed boat known as the bateau was invented and the Kanawha canal was built to make travel and shipping on the river easier.
 The James River brought people to this area, provided for their needs and helped them build a future.

 The Friends of James River State Park group helps the park with financial support and volunteerism.
 This nonprofit group enhances park programs, activities and facilities.
 Friends also increase the public’s awareness of the park’s educational and recreation benefits and opportunities.
 The group promotes the stewardship of James River State Park's natural and cultural resources.
-Contact Joanne Absher, 434-933-4355, for more information about the group.
+Visit the group's website for more detail.

 Virginia State Parks are great places to discover and reconnect with the wild world.
 Bring a camera and share your captures with the world.
 But please don't disturb or get too close to the animals.
 The park is, after all, their home.
 Here are a few recent natural encounters others have had at James River State Park.